 Akito Tenkawa spends much of the early part of Martian Successor Nadesico trying to flee from combat, though to be fair he's got some fairly serious psychological problems considering it's a comedy series.
 Unlike a certain other pilot of whom he is partly a parody, he gets over it.
 Eventually.

-Jackal, a minor arc villain from Fist of the North Star, is the practitioner of a martial art called "Nanto Bakusatsu-ken" — South Star Exploding Kill Fist.
+Jackal, a minor arc villain, is the practitioner of a martial art called "Nanto Bakusatsu-ken" — South Star Exploding Kill Fist.
 Despite the grandiose name, the style consists mainly of throwing sticks of dynamite at enemies while at a remove.
 Kenshiro calls him on this by snidely asking him if it's even truly a martial art.

 Jagi, in addition to being a heartless and cruel monster, is also the most cowardly of Kenshiro's major villains in the series, and the only one who does notFace Death with Dignity — in fact, he has the ignominy of being the only Hokuto Shinken practitioner to beg and grovel for his life in the tradition's entire 2000 year history.